Best Swim Fins for Training

 These fins are so soft that you can fold them like a burrito.

-Available in a variety of sizes and colors, the DMC Elite Max fins are absolutely one of the best fins out there for competitive and recreational lap swimmers looking for durable and comfortable fins for swimming.
+Available in a variety of sizes and colors, the DMC Elite Max fins are the best high-performance training fins out there for competitive and recreational lap swimmers looking for durable and comfortable fins for swimming.

 So why aren’t they number one on my list?